| Feature | Benefit | Speed Improvement |

 The most advanced keyboards can even adapt to different relationships.
 They might suggest more casual language when texting friends but automatically switch to professional tone when writing work emails.
 This contextual awareness saves mental energy you'd normally spend on code-switching.

 The numbers are pretty clear when you measure typing speed with AI keyboards versus traditional ones.
-In controlled tests, people using AI keyboards consistently type 25-40% faster than with standard keyboards.
-But raw speed isn't the only metric that matters.
+In controlled tests conducted in 2025-2026, people using AI keyboards consistently type 30-45% faster than with standard keyboards.
+But raw speed isn't the only metric that matters - it's about efficiency.

 AI keyboard comparisons show the biggest improvements in longer texts.
 For short messages, the difference might be small.
 But for emails, documents, or lengthy messages, AI assistance becomes much more valuable.